danielwestermann/ThePostgreSQLGame/Readme2.md

 The password for user6 is the startup cost of a sequential scan against the the table which contained the password for user2.

 ### Level 6 -> Level 7

-The password for user7 is the the work_mem setting of user user4.
+The password for user7 is the work_mem setting of user user4.

 ### Level 7 -> Level 8

-The password for user8 is the data type of the only column of he table which contained the password for user2 concatenated with the column name.
+The password for user8 is the data type of the only column of the table which contained the password for user2 concatenated with the column name.

 ### Level 8 -> Level 9